GitMirroring/gnuboot/site/faq.md

 software](https://www.gnu.org/philosophy/free-sw.html).

-On some older Intel CPUs, it is possible to exclude the microcode updates and not have any reliability issues in practise.
+On some older Intel CPUs, it is possible to exclude the microcode updates and not have any reliability issues in practice.
 All current libreboot systems work without microcode updates (otherwise, they wouldn't be supported in libreboot).
 However, all modern Intel CPUs require the microcode updates, otherwise the system will not boot at